maldoinc/doctrine-filter/docs/introduction.md

 | `starts_with` | Starts with           | `name[starts_with]=a`         |
 | `ends_with`   | Ends with             | `email[ends_with]=@gmail.com` |
 | `contains`    | Contains              | `name[containts]=d`           |

+\* You can enable treating key=value syntax as an equality operator in the `ActionList` static constructors.

 ### Sorting